davidromani/rusty-lander/README.md

 #### References

-Read about the original Jupiter Lander videogame article in the [Wikipedia](https://en.wikipedia.org/wiki/Jupiter_Lander).
+Read about the original Jupiter Lander video game article in the [Wikipedia](https://en.wikipedia.org/wiki/Jupiter_Lander).